N3PDF/vegasflow/doc/source/how_to.rst

 A first VegasFlow integration
 =============================

-Prototyping in VegasFlow is easy, the best results are obtained when the interands are written using TensorFlow primitives.
+Prototyping in ``VegasFlow`` is easy, the best results are obtained when the integrands are written using TensorFlow primitives.
 Below we show one example where we create a TF constant (using ``tf.constant``) and then we use the sum and power functions.

 .. code-block:: python